AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-prereq.md

 In the following steps, configure the **ad-primary-dc** machine as a domain controller for corp.contoso.com.

 1. In the portal, open the **SQL-HA-RG** resource group and select the **ad-primary-dc** machine.
 On the **ad-primary-dc** blade, click **Connect** to open an RDP file for remote desktop access.

     ![Connect to Virtual Machine](./media/virtual-machines-windows-portal-sql-availability-group-tutorial/20-connectrdp.png)
 2. Log in with your configured administrator account (**\DomainAdmin**) and password (**Contoso!0000**).
 3. By default, the **Server Manager** dashboard should be displayed.
 4. Click the **Add roles and features** link on the dashboard.

     ![Server Explorer Add Roles](./media/virtual-machines-windows-portal-sql-availability-group-tutorial/22-addfeatures.png)
 5. Select **Next** until you get to the **Server Roles** section.
 6. Select the **Active Directory Domain Services** and **DNS Server** roles.
 When prompted, add any additional features required by these roles.

-    > [AZURE.NOTE]
+    > [!NOTE]
     > Windows warns you that there is no static IP address.
 If you are testing the configuration, click continue.
-For production scenarios, set the IP address to static in the Azure portal preview or [use PowerShell to set the static IP address of the domain controller machine](/documentation/articles/virtual-networks-reserved-private-ip/).
+For production scenarios, set the IP address to static in the Azure portal preview or [use PowerShell to set the static IP address of the domain controller machine](../../../virtual-network/virtual-networks-reserved-private-ip.md).
     >
     >

     ![Add Roles Dialog](./media/virtual-machines-windows-portal-sql-availability-group-tutorial/23-addroles.png)
 7. Click **Next** until you reach the **Confirmation** section.
 Select the **Restart the destination server automatically if required** checkbox.
 8. Click **Install**.
 9. After the features finish installing, return to the **Server Manager** dashboard.
 10. Select the new **AD DS** option on the left-hand pane.
 11. Click the **More** link on the yellow warning bar.

     ![AD DS dialog on DNS Server VM](./media/virtual-machines-windows-portal-sql-availability-group-tutorial/24-addsmore.png)
 12. In the **Action** column of the **All Server Task Details** dialog, click **Promote this server to a domain controller**.
 13. In the **Active Directory Domain Services Configuration Wizard**, use the following values:

     | **Page** | Setting |
     | --- | --- |
     | **Deployment Configuration** |**Add a new forest**<br/> **Root domain name** = corp.contoso.com |